Sister Kathleen Kelly

 Sister Kathleen entered the Congregation from St. Sabina’s Parish, Chicago on September 2nd, 1955.
 She pronounced First Vows at the Maryknoll Sisters Center, Maryknoll, NY on June 24th, 1958 and Final Vows June 24th, 1964 in Nicaragua.
 She earned a Bachelor of Science in Adult Education from Rogers College, Maryknoll, NY in 1971.

-She received her assignment to Nicaragua, where she would spend the next 23 years, in 1959, following a period working in the administration office at the Maryknoll Sisters Motherhouse.
+In 1959, Sister Kathleen received her assignment to Nicaragua, where she would spend the next 23 years.
 She first served in Siuna, a remote mining town on the east coast of Nicaragua, where the Sisters had opened a grammar school.
-There, Sister Kathleen taught commercial subjects until 1968.
+Later, Sister Kathleen taught commercial subjects until 1968.

-Sister Kathleen then returned to the United States, where, while caring for family in Chicago, she taught English as a Second Language to Mexican adults from 1982-1988.
+Sister Kathleen returned, in 1976, to the United States for service to the Congregation.
+While caring for family in Chicago, she taught English as a Second Language to Mexican adults.
 She then joined the staff of Mujeres Latinas en Accion, a bilingual social service agency, meeting the needs of 3,000 Latin American women annually, where she would serve for the next 20 years.
-Sister Kathleen’s responsibilities included making assessment of housing needs to insure violence-free housing was secured, developing plans for all women requiring permanent housing, overseeing general intake for anyone needed information or referral assistance.
+Sister Kathleen’s responsibilities included making assessment of housing to insure that violence-free housing was secured, developing plans for all women requiring permanent housing and overseeing general intake for anyone needing information or referral assistance.

 She was also involved with social justice issues and actions.
-In 2008, she became a counselor at a Chicago women’s center, where she served until 2014.
-She is now a resident of the congregation’s Chi Ro Community at Maryknoll Sisters Center near Ossining, NY.
+In 2008, she became a counselor at a Chicago women’s center, where she served until 2014 when she retired to the Sisters Center, Maryknoll, NY.